niZmosis/abi-toolkit/docs/@ethereum-abi-types-generator/types/type-aliases/SolidityToTsTypeMap.md

 > **SolidityToTsTypeMap**: `object`

-Maps Solidity types to their corresponding TypeScript types.
+Maps Solidity types to their corresponding TypeScript types for Ethers.js V5 an V6.

 ## Type declaration